odiaseo/zf-datagrid/README.md

              ..........

    ?>
-4. You  would need to specify a callback function to return the subgrid editUrl to that grid e.g. the arguments passed to the callback function are:
+4. You  would need to specify a callback function to return the subgrid editUrl to that grid.
+   The default is blank.
+Thee arguments passed to the callback function are:

     $sm = servicelLocator;
     $entity = The current entity (FQCN)